 Applications for fall and spring internships may be submitted at any time.

-To apply, please fill out this internship application and email the application to our Intern Coordinator, Erin McBride, along with a copy of your resume, cover letter, and up to three letters of recommendation.
+To apply, please fill out this internship application and email the application to our Intern Coordinator, MaryLou Cooke, along with a copy of your resume, cover letter, and up to three letters of recommendation.
 Please feel free to contact her by email or phone with any questions or concerns: (202) 225-2731.

 District Internships are available upon request.
 Interns in District Offices may be asked to do a variety of things, including answering the phone, writing letters, assisting with press/media clips, assisting with constituent case work, and helping with district-based projects.